TMu42/web-build/README.md

 ## Blueprint File Syntax

 Blueprint files are the top level project files in the web-build hierachy.
+They are used to describe and define the production of collections of files.
 Unlike other file types, blueprints are not parsed to produce output directly, rather they instruct the parser on which other files to parse and where to write their output (if any).
 As such, blueprints are command driven files and